Outline

 VIN ( R4 / (R2 + R4))

 For the Bridge to be Balanced, VOUT = 0.
-But we know that VOUT = VA – VB .
+But we know that VOUT = VA – VB.

-So, in Balanced Bridge Condition,
+So, in Balanced Bridge Conditions,

 VA = VB

-Using above equations, we get:
+Using the above equations, we get the following:

 VIN ( R3 / (R1 + R3)) = VIN ( R4 / (R2 + R4))